 You can use the order box to buy or sell at market or using a limit order.

 First, you must have enough in your BTC account to cover the initial margin to open the position.
-The initial margin of $1,000 or 0.0993 BTC is what backs your leveraged trade, acting as collateral.
 The formula page in the Help Centre displays the calculation of initial margin.

-Once you have submitted your order and it is processed, your position will appear in the positions panel at the bottom of the screen.
+Once you have submitted your order and it is processed, your trade will appear in the positions panel at the bottom of the screen.

-The positions panel displays information such as the size of your position, the mark price, liquidation price, margin used, leverage and realised PnL.
+The positions panel displays information such as the value of the position, the mark price, liquidation price, margin, leverage and realised PnL.

-The mark price, defined as the estimate of the true value of a contract, and is used to prevent any unfair liquidations due to a highly volatile market.
-Statistical methods are used to calculate the mark price from the spot prices for the underlying asset on the exchanges with the deepest order books.
+The mark price is defined as the estimate of the true value of a contract.
+Statistical methods are used to calculate the mark price from the spot prices for the underlying asset on the exchanges with the deepest order books and prevents any unfair liquidations due to a highly volatile market.

 The liquidation price is the price at which you are no long able to meet the maintenance margin requirement - the formula for maintenance margin can be found on the Formulas page of the Help Centre.
-If the liquidation price is reached, all positions in that particular asset will be cancelled/closed and your initial margin will be lost.
+If the available balance is no longer enough to meet the maintenance margin, the position will be liquidated and taken over by the risk system.

 The margin column tells us the amount of margin that has been used.
-You can also check the amount of margin used using the browser panel and clicking on Margin:
+If your account balance falls below this value, your position will be liquidated.
+You can also check the amount of margin used with the browser panel by clicking on Margin:

 You can also specify leverage by creating and sub-account and moving funds there.
 For example, if you wanted to go long using 30:1 leverage, you could fund a sub-account with 0.1 bitcoin and enter a position of 30,000 contracts (assuming the bitcoin price is $10,000).

-The realised PnL column shows the profit or loss of your perpetual contract position and are determined using limit or fill prices.
-The PnL can be immediately used to open new positions, transferred to a sub-account or withdrawn.
+The realised PnL column shows the profit/loss of your perpetual contract position, and is determined using limit or fill prices.
+The entry price and position value, along with the mark price are used to calculate the realised PnL.
+Any realised profits can be immediately used to open new positions, transferred to a sub-account or withdrawn because of continuous settlement.

-To close a position, you must enter an equivalent order in the opposite direction (for example, if you are short 100,000 contracts of BTC-PERP, you must buy 100,000 contracts to fully close the position).
+To close a position, you must submit an equivalent order in the opposite direction (for example, if you are short 100,000 contracts of BTC-PERP, you must buy 100,000 contracts to fully close the position).
+Once your position is closed, your account's balance is updated using the PnL.